jlevy/og-equity-compensation/README.md

 (happy and horror) of taking equity comp, eg., why should we learn more, why should we care?)

-Many people learn the basic ideas of equity compensation through experience (trial and error) or from helpful friends who have been through the stages of a startup.
+Many people learn the basic ideas of stock, stock options, or RSUs from personal experience or from colleagues or helpful friends who have been through it before.
-But equity compensation is so complex it’s usually only fully understood by tax attorneys and investment professionals.
+In fact, equity compensation is complex enough it’s usually only fully understood by tax attorneys and investment professionals.

-It’s likely that most of us have far less information than the person at our company in charge of hiring or managing.
+Most candidates and employees far less information than the person at their company in charge of hiring or managing, which can at times be unfair.
-At the same time, founders and hiring managers may not know everything, and most struggle with talking through the web of technicalities with potential hires.
+At the same time, founders and hiring managers may not know everything, and often struggle with talking through the web of technicalities with potential hires.
 Both companies and employees are routinely hurt by uninformed decisions and costly mistakes when it comes to equity compensation.
 Talk to anyone who’s worked in startups and you’ll hear stories of how they or their